Tulsa SPCA Blog

 July 30, 2020 – The Tulsa SPCA Foster Program is looking for people who will open their hearts and homes to kittens.
 We can set you up for foster success!

-July 10, 2020 – It is Lost Pet Prevention Month!
-Now the perfect time for pet parents to make sure furry family members can get back home safely if they ever get lost.
+July 10, 2020 – Now is the time to make sure your pets can get back home if they get lost.

-July 1, 2020 – We all know that the heat of the summer can be especially hard for our fur-coated friends.
-Read ahead to learn about keeping your pet safe this summer.
+July 1, 2020 – Read ahead to learn about keeping your pet safe this summer.

-June 1, 2020 – Fostering a dog is fun and rewarding for many reasons, but we know you have lots of questions.
-Here are some Q&As to help you learn more.
+June 1, 2020 – Fostering a dog is fun for many reasons.
+Questions?
+We have answers!

-May 17, 2020 – If you’re bored, there’s a possibility that your fur friends are bored too.
-Enrichment encourages smarter, healthier and more well-behaved pets.
+May 17, 2020 – Enrichment encourages smarter and more well-behaved pets.